stuart-n-wilson/Song-feature-clustering/README.md

 1. What is the optimal number of clusters when grouping popular songs?
 2. What are the song features within each cluster?
-3. What are the most frequent lyrics within each cluster?
+3. What are the most frequent meaningful lyrics within each cluster?

 ---